• Skip to content

 Breastfeeding positions for comfort and attachment

 When you’re learning to breastfeed, it’s best to start with baby-led attachment.
-While sitting, lean back and get comfy, with pillows for support.
-Lie baby between your breasts, skin to skin, supported by your arms.
-Baby will move towards one breast and start feeding.
+Sit with your back well supported.
+Lean back and get comfy.
+Lie your baby between your breasts, skin to skin, supported by your arms.
+Your baby will move towards one breast and start feeding.
+Make sure your baby’s nose is clear of your breast.

 If you’ve had a caesarean, you can still do baby-led attachment.
-Encourage baby to lie more to one side, supported on pillows but angled away from your wound.
-Keep baby’s feet supported.
+Lie on one side and hold your baby behind their back and shoulders, but leave their head free to move.
+Keep your baby’s feet angled away from your wound.

 Breastfeeding positions to try

 Here’s the underarm position or football hold.
-Tuck your baby close to your body.
-You can feed twins together in this position.
-It can also help if you have sore nipples.
+Tuck your baby close to your body, under your arm.
+Use a pillow for support.
+This position is good if you’re feeding twins together, you’ve had a caesarean, or you have sore nipples.

 More options and ideas for breastfeeding

-In the first weeks, it can be easier to feed twins separately.
+In the first weeks, it can often be easier to feed twins separately.
 But soon you can try feeding them together in the twin hold.
-Some mums feed separately, others together, and most do a mix.
+Some mothers feed separately, others together, and most do a mix.

-If you want to breastfeed when you’re out, you could practise first at mothers’ group, or with friends and family.
+If you want to breastfeed when you’re out, you could practise at a mothers group, a local ABA support group or with friends and family.
 It’s your legal right to feed your baby in any place at any time.

-It’s OK if you feel self-conscious about breastfeeding in public.
-If your baby doesn’t mind being covered, try putting a light scarf or cloth over your baby while you feed.
+Breastfeeding in public gets easier with practice.
+It can help to wear a top that you can lift for feeding.
+If your baby doesn’t mind being covered, you could put a light scarf or cloth over your shoulder while you feed.

 Languages other than English